 On Ava roj(day) and Ava mahinoh(month) Poris are sent and eaten.
 The devout parsis go to the sea or any form of water to pray and pay respect to the water that nourishes the body, while enjoying the Dal ni Pori.

-- 2 cups Toor dal (oily or plain)
+Ingredients for dal: 2 cups Toor dal (oily or plain) 2 cups sugar

 Pastry: Mix together all the ingredients and knead with enough water to make a soft dough.
-Cover with wet cloth and let stand for atleast 3 hours.
+Cover with wet cloth and let stand for at least 3 hours.
 Overnight is better.
 Roll out in 3 big balls.
-Click here to see Video for making pastry

 Maan: Mix flour and shortening with hands, until very smooth and light to touch.
 I mix it in a wide thali (wide round dish).
 Keep immersed in cold water.

-- Bake on a hot tava (griddle) on medium heat, keep it white as possible.
+Bake on a hot tava (griddle) on medium heat, keep it white as possible.
 Add a little ghee to help.
 I find it useful to wear oven mitts while pressing down the pori on the griddle and keeping it moving around.
 Do both sides.
-(See photo above)
+(NEW Use “Puff Pastry”)